nimblehq/infrastructure-templates/skeleton/aws/README.md

 The new variable `MY_NEW_VAR` will be available in the ECS task definition.

+### Update existing variables

+- To update an existing variable, edit the variable in the Terraform workspace:
+- If the variable is not sensitive, edit the `environment_variables` object.
+- If the variable is sensitive, edit the variable directly in the Terraform workspace.
+- Once the variable is updated, run a Terraform plan and apply it if it ran successfully.

+**Note:** Re-deploying the application is required when updating sensitive variables.

 ## License

 This project is Copyright (c) 2014 and onwards Nimble.
 It is free software and may be redistributed under the terms specified in the [LICENSE] file.